msavoury-carecloud/deepstream.io-website/src/tutorials/core/permissioning/readme.md

 Since the data is dependent on the type (record, event, or RPC, and so on), we will discuss this detail in the sections on the specific types.

-Valve gives you the ability to cross reference data in your records, events, and RPCs.
-In your right-hand side expression, use the term `_(identifier-expr)`, where `identifier-expr` is interpreted as a JavaScript expression returning a string, e.g., `_('reference/' + $identifier)`.
+Valve gives you the ability to cross reference data in your records.
+In your right-hand side expression, use the term `_(identifier)` to access the record with the given identifier, where `identifier` is interpreted as a JavaScript expression returning a string, e.g., `_('reference/' + $identifier)`.
+The cross referenced record must exist.
+Note that cross references ignore Valve permissions meaning you gain indirect read access irrespective of the Valve rules.

 When evaluating expressions, you need to keep several pitfalls in mind.
 Using the current time with `now` requires you to consider the usual [limitations of